iambrainstorming/iambrainstorming.github.io/src/chapters/how-to-beat-the-worst-job-culture-of-india.md

 The first issue with such policies is that the needs and rhythms of teams are highly variable.
 Take one example my co-authors and I described in our book How the Future Works: At the biotech company Genentech, the R&D lab workers have different needs than the finance team or the operations team.
 Sales teams have different rhythms than engineering teams.
 In any organization, a schedule that serves one team will inevitably hinder another.

 The bigger problem, though, is that hybrid-work setups too often stop at a simple solution (for example, “three days a week in the office to be with your team”) when in reality almost any medium or large organization is distributed.
 The more you grow, the greater the likelihood that employees aren’t all showing up to work in the same city, let alone the same office.
 Leading a workforce that’s spread out across cities and time zones creates a need for more active coordination, higher dependence on digital tools, and proactive training of managers.

+The rise of remote workers is only one part of the broader growth of teams that are distributed across buildings, cities, and time zones.

+Leading distributed teams is a challenge that requires training, the right tools, and support.
+But one of the great discoveries of the pandemic was that every worker who didn’t work from “headquarters” could find themselves on a level playing field with those who did.
+So it shouldn’t surprise anyone, when companies announce that four days a week in the office is essential for team-building, that employees don’t buy it.

 ## Outcomes, not productivity